 Circumstances of continued bad behaviour and/or continued lack of effort in studies.

 Each Student Bursary is to be reviewed on an annual basis by the College Principal who may choose to consult the staff mentor and/or a member of the local Aboriginal community, as appropriate.

-The Student Bursary Application Form must be returned to the College Principal by a negotiated date.
+The Student Bursary Application Form must be returned to the Registrar by a negotiated date.
 Parents will then be notified of the interview process.